 Gloves have been reported to reduce the volume of blood on the external surfaces of sharps by 46.86% (residual blood in the lumen of a hollow-bore needle is not affected).3 The extent to which gloves will protect OHCP from transmission of bloodborne pathogens (e.g., HIV, HBV, and HCV) following a needlestick or other sharps injury that penetrates the glove barrier has not been determined.3

-Patient examination gloves, classified as Class I medical devices, should be worn during dental preventive, restorative, and other non-surgical dental procedures.15 Sterile surgeon’s gloves are intended for use during surgical procedures to protect the provider and the wound from contamination.
+Patient examination gloves, classified as Class I medical devices, should be worn during dental preventive, restorative, and other non-surgical dental procedures.17 Sterile surgeon’s gloves are intended for use during surgical procedures to protect the provider and the wound from contamination.
 Surgeon’s gloves, subject to design control requirements, are classified as Class I medical devices.
-Surgeon’s gloves must also be sterile when offered for sale to end-users.15
+Surgeon’s gloves must also be sterile when offered for sale to end-users.17

-Patient examination gloves and surgeon’s gloves are made primarily of latex, nitrile, or vinyl.15 While there is little difference in the barrier properties of unused intact gloves; vinyl gloves have higher failure rates than latex or nitrile gloves.3 For this reason latex or nitrile gloves are preferable for procedures that involve extensive patient contact.
-To reduce the risk of latex-related allergies, low-allergen latex gloves or nitrile gloves should be used.
+Patient examination gloves and surgeon’s gloves are made primarily of latex, nitrile, or vinyl.17 While there is little difference in the barrier properties of unused intact gloves; vinyl gloves have higher failure rates than latex or nitrile gloves.3 For this reason latex or nitrile gloves are preferable for procedures that involve extensive patient contact.
+To reduce the risk of latex-related allergies, powdered gloves were banned by the FDA in December of 200618 and low-allergen latex gloves or nitrile gloves should be used.

 Patient examination gloves and surgeon’s gloves are single-use patient-care items.
 They may not be washed for subsequent reuse because microorganisms cannot be removed reliably and continued glove integrity cannot be guaranteed.
 Washing gloves can lead to wicking (penetration of liquids through undetectable holes in the gloves) and subsequent hand contamination.
 Glove reuse has been associated with transmission of MRSA and gram-negative bacilli.3